Trustee Breach of Fiduciary Duty California

 • Civil fines for failure to repay funds, restore assets

-Trustees must consider the following:
+Trustees should consider the following:

 - Trustee errors can result in personal liability.